LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - When evolving superclasses, *do not mess around with dynamically-bound methods*
 - Do not add or remove calls, or change order of calls
 - Do not specialize superclasses that are expected to change often

+# Binary Methods

+Binary methods take one explicit argument and receiver (this)

+Often behavior should be specialized depending on the dynamic types of *both* arguments.

+Recall that covariant parameter types are not statically type-safe! (?)

+- Dynamic binding for specialization based on dynamic type of *receiver*
+- How to specialize on the dynamic type of the *explicit argument*?
+- Visitor Pattern: tedious to write, requires modification of superclass

+Some Languages Support Multiple Dispatch:

+Method calls are bound on dynamic types of several arguments.

+- Performance overhead
+- Extra requirements are needed to ensure there is a “unique best method” for every call